Overdrive141/T3-Stack-Chirp/README.md

 I wanted to learn how the T3 stack works, mainly to learn about TypeScript & tRPC.
 The project was created by following a tutorial on the T3 stack by Theo.

-The deployed version can be found at: [Next.js, tRPC, TypeScript, Tailwind, Prisma](https://t3-stack-chirp-overdrive141.vercel.app/)
+The deployed version can be found at: https://t3-stack-chirp-overdrive141.vercel.app/

 ## Learn More